Adult Learning to Play Violin with violinlab.com

 The irony is that in spite of the learning advantages of an adult mind as previously mentioned, these very assets create their opposing set of challenges.

-• Abundance of Frustration: Since adults are experienced learners and have achieved high degrees of success, they often have much higher expectations for themselves.
+• Abundance of Frustration: Since adults are experienced at achieving high degrees of success, they often have much higher expectations for themselves.
 If expectations are too high, they can be disappointed by how much practice and work it takes to become proficient and begin to feel defeated and frustrated that they aren’t improving as fast as they had hoped.

 • Stiffness and tension: While the adult body is certainly not as pliable as a young child, most adults have more than adequate flexibility to learn the play well.
 Tension on the other hand is the negative manifestation of trying to do too much too soon, which is a very common occurrence in adult learning.
 The desire to improve quickly will inevitably create tension.